 The Olympic Park involved extensive landscaping.
 A large amount of geotechnical design incorporated reinforced earth design.
 Splayed reinforced soil design was selected for the bridge abutments, not only for the aesthetic aspects, but for its contribution to ecology.
 The splayed reinforced soil reduces the Urban Heat Island Effect and provided opportunities for planting and habitat creation.

-The geotechnical design for the strengthened earthworks around bridges and rivers incorporated basal reinforcement and for significant retained heights, the reinforced soil sloped were founded on Vibro Concrete Columns (VCC).
-Initially 2,700 VCC’s were proposed to satisfy design standards and account for design standards and uncertainty in the ground conditions.
-On site testing was proposed, which meant that the VCCs needed could be measured precisely.
-On-site testing resulted in a significant reduction in the number of VCCs required across the project from 2,700 to 2,000.
-This resulted in cost saving at an average cost of £500 per unit and significant time saving for the construction programme.
+The geotechnical design for the strengthened earthworks around bridges and rivers incorporated basal reinforcement and for significant retained heights, the reinforced soil slopes were founded on Vibro Concrete Columns (VCC).
+Initially 2,700 VCC’s were proposed to satisfy design standards and account for uncertainty in the ground conditions.
+On-site testing was proposed, which meant that the VCCs needed could be measured precisely.
+The on-site testing resulted in a significant reduction in the number of VCCs required across the project from 2,700 to 2,000 – saving on average £500 per unit and delivering significant time savings on the construction programme.

 Engineers also used Oasys Slope to assess slope stability.
 Oasys Slope enabled easy incorporation of basal reinforcement into the design of slopes and the ability to assess the risk of flooding to the slopes.
 The design guidance also allowed for the departure from standard materials such as Class 6I fill to cater for the target to re-use material.
 Consequently, where polymer geogrids were used for shallow slopes, materials from on site fill sources were considered and it was critical to assess the impact of these materials on the slope stability of the proposed strengthened earthworks.

-As well as incorporating the aspects of design mentioned, understanding the geometry of the site was critical and a number of cross sections were considered for each slope to assess the extent of VCCs, basal reinforcement and the suitability of on site fill instead of standard reinforced earth fill.
+Understanding the geometry of the site was also critical.
+A number of cross sections were considered for each slope to assess the extent of VCCs, basal reinforcement and the suitability of on site fill instead of standard reinforced earth fill.

 Integral Bridge Design

-Bridges with integral abutments are characterized by two major advantages.
-Firstly that expansion joints and bearings are omitted, reducing the maintenance and whole life cost of the bridge.
-Second that the superstructure is restraint at the end supports such that end moments counteracting to the field moments leads to bridges with a small construction height of the superstructure.
+Bridges with integral abutments are characterised by two major advantages; firstly that expansion joints and bearings are omitted, reducing the maintenance and whole life cost of the bridge and secondly that the superstructure is restraint at the end supports, such that end moments counteracting to the field moments leads to bridges with a small construction height.
 This saves on material, meeting a crucial requirement for sustainability.

-The Engineers needed to use a simple method of analysing the soil-structure interaction to enable identification of the effect and sensitivity of critical design parameters and to quickly scheme up a variety of options.
-The design should be to such a level that the most suitable scheme could be identified and the chosen scheme could be taken through approvals and detailed design with the minimum of design changes.
+The Engineers needed to use a simple method of analysing the soil-structure interaction to identify the effect and sensitivity of critical design parameters and to quickly develop a variety of options.
+The level of design should enable the most suitable scheme to be identified and then taken through approvals and detailed design.

 The analysis of soil structure interaction needed to address several different loading conditions, each of which can have a critical effect on the integral bridge and involve the interaction of deck movements (displacements and/or rotations) and the soil resistance on the back of the abutment.